DerGuru/The-Resonant/New Chapters/Part2/P2-07_The_Whisper_Clips.md

 "Why not?"
 Lina asked, perking up at the idea.

 "Because most people tried to make them do too much.
 Active transmission, encryption, range extension.
 All that complexity meant more failure points."
-Elyra picked up one of Milo's prototypes—a clear plastic ear hook with a tiny ceramic disc embedded.
+Elyra picked up one of Milo's prototypes - a clear plastic ear hook with a tiny ceramic disc embedded.
 "This is better.
 Simple.
 Passive.
 Relies on RAE's ability rather than trying to replicate it mechanically."

 "So it'll work?"
 Milo asked, hope blooming in his chest.